If you are experiencing a medical emergency please dial 911 immediately

 You may also need to make lifestyle changes such as quitting smoking, eating heart-healthy foods, and being more active.
 For more information, see Prevention.

-Starting a rehabilitation (rehab) program as soon as possible after a stroke increases your chances of regaining some of the abilities you lost.
+Starting a rehab program as soon as possible after a stroke increases your chances of regaining some of the abilities you lost.

 It's not possible to predict how much ability you will regain.
 The more ability you retain immediately after a stroke, the more independent you are likely to be when you are discharged from the hospital.